 Reena Gaur |

-![]() Much deliberation has been done on the issue of adoption and effective implementation of a witness protection programme in the country.
+Free and fair trial is sine qua non of Article 21 of the Constitution.
+It is trite law that justice should not only be done but it should be seen to have been done.
+Therefore responsibility of investigating agency becomes too much considering the trial is going to take so many years and the number of cases to be dealt is in thousands.
+If a crucial witness dies or turns hostile, the case generally turns in to merely a motion providing enough scope for acquittal.
+It has been seen in the past, in many high profile cases, the witnesses have been targeted or killed.
+Much deliberation has been done on the issue of adoption and effective implementation of a witness protection programme in the country.
 However, no concrete statutory implementation of the same has materialized despite the Law Commission of India submitting a comprehensive report on the subject in 2006 advocating for implementation of witness protection schemes.
 On the other side, the Supreme Court in the Best Bakery case has observed that the State has a definite role to play in protecting the witnesses so as to avert the trial getting derailed and the truth becoming a mere casualty, to start with at least in sensitive cases involving those in power, those who have political patronage and those who could wield muscle and money power.
 Certain positive measures have been incorporated in the Public Interest Disclosure and Protection to Persons Making the Disclosures Bill, 2010, with respect to the protection of witnesses and protection of the identity of complainants, the same would be effective only after being implemented as a Law. |

 Raginee |